amanfoundongithub/Q-Learning/README.md

 - Discount factor : 0.99

 For now, these values were randomly chosen.
 Using Q learning, the Car was able to ascend to the hilltop in a much easier fashion compared to how it did initially, in 10,000 steps.

+### Reinforcement Learning to Train On A Frozen Lake

+The algorithm used to train the cart is Q-Learning.
+The Cart is taken from OpenAI's Frozen Lake, an open source implementation of the Frozen Lake problem.
+Hyper parameter tuning will be added later.
+For now, the following parameters were used:
+- TD Learning Rate : 0.8
+- Discount factor : 0.95

+For now, these values were randomly chosen.
+We trained the Agent over 20,000 steps and found that the agent could now successfully cross the frozen lake, despite the slippery conditions...